-Flexjobs is another well-known freelance platform where you can get freelance writers for hire, including freelance fitness and health writers and freelance fashion writer jobs.
+Flexjobs is another well-known freelance platform where you can get freelance writers for hire, including freelance fitness and health writers and freelance fashion writers jobs.

 Besides that, Flexjobs helps its writers create comprehensive resumes that help their employers easily find the writer they need for their organization.

 2. Not Reviewing the Portfolio or Work Samples

 Mostly, employers who are in a hurry try to judge writers by their rating or word-of-mouth.
 In such cases, they overlook their work portfolio and samples.

 This is just like purchasing a shirt without looking at its sizing details.
 You don’t know what you’re paying for and whether it will fit your needs or not.
 Consequently, you will read their actual written content only when they submit your project work.